mesosphere/serenity/docs/smoke_framework.md

 3. Adding ability to fill all nodes resources with custom tasks.
 4. Targeting task to particular host.
 5. Specifying role of framework.
+6. Specifying shares for each task to customize how often they should be chosen. (shares)

 ## Building